What happens if you decline cookies?

 the site probably won't work properly if you

 Mike Stanhope had high hopes for his self-published thriller (featured in the first book in this series), but life intervened and he neglected it.
-Frustrated with his day job, he decides to give it a new push.
-Who knows?
+Frustrated with his day job, he decides to give the book a new marketing push.
 It might just change his life for the better.
 He picks an expensive, high-profile book promotion web site and pays his money … and waits for something to happen.

 The swirling sequence of events that this unleashes shows little sign of bringing him the hoped-for breakthrough, but the consequences soon threaten to engulf every other aspect of his life.

 Looming in the midst of Mike’s troubles is the enigmatic Nick Hathaway.
 He seems to ooze good will … or does he have a hidden agenda?
 Mike tries to take him at face value, yet can’t resist digging into his background.
 But will his efforts bring him closer to Samantha, the woman he fell for last year, or merely alienate her?
 And what of Mike’s faltering relationship with his girlfriend Ashley?
 Can it ever be repaired?